lyubenblagoev/postfix-rest-server/README.md

 REST server for the Postfix mail server configured with a database backend.
 Provides a REST endpoints for administering different aspects of your mail server like virtual domains, users, aliases, sender and recever BCCs, etc.

-Implemented in Java using Spring Boot.
+Implemented in Java using Spring Boot().

 ## Requirements

 You need Java 8 installed on the server.
 For building the project you need [Gradle](https://gradle.org), as described in the following section.

-Out of the box it works with MySQL based databases, but can also be used with other databases for which a suitable JDBC driver exist.
+Out of the box it works with [PostgreSQL](https://www.postgresql.org) and [MySQL](https://www.mysql.com) based databases, but can also be used with other databases for which a suitable JDBC driver exist.

 The Postfix REST Server uses the database schema provided in my [postfix-database](https://github.com/lyubenblagoev/postfix-database) project.

-Tested with Java 8 and MariaDB 10.1.14.
+Tested with Java 8, PostgreSQL 10.2 and MariaDB 10.1.14.

 ## Building the application